- landlord consent form (63)

 Nevada Notice of Rent Increase

 The Notice of Rent Increase must inform tenants that the new rent amount will take effect 45 days after the date specified in the notice.
-This advance notice period allows tenants sufficient time to prepare for the adjustment in rent.
+This advance notice period allows tenants sufficient time to prepare for the increase or, alternatively, to give notice and move out of the rental unit.

 Included with the Notice of Rent Increase is a Service of Notice form.
 This document is used to record the details of how and when the notice was served to the tenant, providing a record for both parties.

 The Notice of Rent Increase and the Service of Notice form are provided in an easy-to-use Microsoft Word format.
-Once purchased, the form can be downloaded and used as often as necessary for rental properties in Nevada.
+Once purchased, the form can be downloaded and used as often as necessary.
+It is a cost-effective and easy solution for landlords and rental property managers.

 These forms are intended exclusively for use within the State of Nevada and may not be suitable for use in other states.